Valentine’s Day Message in a Bottle Leads to Year Long Quest for Authors

 Carol interrupted him, “It was a gift to Ed after one of his parents had died—”

-“Yeah,” Ed went on, “and her sister wanted to know where it came from, she said, because some Bibles are printed on the same presses where pornography is run off!
+“Yeah,” Ed went on, “and this person wanted to know where it came from, because–they said–some Bibles are printed on the same presses where pornography is run off!
 Geez, I thought, ‘Whose wedding is this, anyway?’”

-But one glance at these photos would tell anyone that no drama was going to spoil their big day.
+But one glance at these photos told me that no drama was going to spoil their big day.
 Carol and Ed are both red-faced and vibrant in each picture.
 See them, as they blush and burst from the chapel doors, hand in hand, laughing their way into their future together.